geerlingguy/ansible-role-php-pear/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

     php_pear_channels:
-      - pear.phpunit.de
-      - pear.symfony.com
+      - pear.phing.info

+(Defaults to empty list (`[]`).)
 The PEAR channels that should be discovered so pear libraries can be installed.
 By default, PEAR is not configured to autodiscover channels for libraries you would like installed, so you need to explicitly list all the libraries' channels here.

     php_pear_libraries:
-      - phpunit/PHPUnit
-      - PHP_CodeSniffer
+      - phing

+(Defaults to empty list (`[]`).)
 The libraries/extensions you would like installed via PEAR.

 ## Dependencies